afknapping/github-from-scratch/_posts/2013-10-26-learning-to-swim.md

 ...and there are many, many more.
 If you are interested in learning more about HTML, we later have a special task for you.
 For now these few examples should be enough to keep you going.

-But wait - there is one tag we should look at now, as it is one of the foundation blocks of the internet! <a href="{{ site.baseurl }}/second-page/">Read about it on the next page</a>.
+But wait - there are two tags we should look at right now, as they are two of the foundation blocks of the internet! <a href="{{ site.baseurl }}/second-page/">Read about them on the next page</a>.